The Truth About Staining Old Concrete

 Read more about staining old concrete in a garage.

 Hubby had his heart set on a show-stopping floor for the garage, so after a lot of research and review reading, we decided to stick with what we know and stain the floor.
-In the last One Room Challenge, we added a thin concrete layer to our subfloor and stained it a gorgeous aqua color.
-The process was quick and painless, so we decided to do it again.
-Plus, it would give me the chance to answer the question that I get asked a lot: can you stain old concrete?

 This is not a full tutorial.
 Luckily for you, I wrote a very in depth post in the spring on how to stain concrete floors.

-So, can you stain old concrete?
+Can you stain old concrete?

 Our garage floor had been well loved like most garage floors.
 It had it’s share of rust spots, grease stains and paint drips.
 Our floor was FAR from perfect.
 This was AFTER vigorous cleaning!!